JoshHadik/configuron/README.md

 end
 ```

-Now, with all this in place, developers can easily configure AlexaRailsKit. if they want to add a permitted skill id, they can simply do this:
+Now, with all this in place, developers can easily configure AlexaRailsKit.
+If they want to add a permitted skill id, they can simply do this:

 ```ruby
 ## config/initializer/alexa_rails_kit.rb
 AlexaRailsKit.configure do |config|

   config.add_permitted_skill_id "amazon.skill.12312.123.fake-skill-id"

 end
 ```